LCAV/pyroomacoustics/README.rst

 More examples
 -------------

-A couple of `detailed demos with illustrations <https://github.com/LCAV/pyroomacoustics/tree/master/notebooks>`_ are avialable.
+A couple of `detailed demos with illustrations <https://github.com/LCAV/pyroomacoustics/tree/master/notebooks>`_ are available.

 A comprehensive set of examples covering most of the functionalities of the package can be found in the ``examples`` folder of the `GitHub